praveenoruganti/praveenoruganti-reactjs/1_Introduction/ReadMe.md

 ## What is meant by Virtual DOM?

-Let's see how exactly renders the webpage
+Lets see how exactly renders the webpage

 ![screenshot of the app](https://raw.githubusercontent.com/praveenoruganti/praveenoruganti-reactjs/master/1_Introduction/images/virtualdom.png)